-In some environments, the in-memory queues and their block/drop behavior are acceptable.
-Persistent queues serve environments where more durability is required (e.g., outages last longer than memory queues can sustain), or where upstream senders do not support backpressure (e.g., ephemeral/network senders),
+Persistent queues serve environments where more durability is required (e.g., outages last longer than memory queues can sustain), or where upstream senders do not support backpressure (e.g., ephemeral/network senders).

 Engaging persistent queues in these scenarios can help minimize data loss.
-Once the in-memory queue is full, the LogStream output will write its data to disk.
+Once the in-memory queue is full, the LogStream Destination will write its data to disk.
 Then, when the receiver is ready, the output will start draining the queues in FIFO (first in, first out) fashion.